 Yoga and mindfulness are a highly appropriate use of the School Sports Premium which you can read about here.
-This funding has very recently doubled.
-Justine Greening announced this in July 2017 and it is possible that some schools are not aware.
+This funding doubled for 2017/18 and will continue at the same level in 2018/19.
 Yoga-related teaching for children and training for staff is a highly appropriate application of this funding stream.
-Check out this information on http://schoolsweek.co.uk/sports-premium-to-double-but-too-late-for-many-schools-budgets/

 Some primary schools like to use yoga and mindfulness in Planning, Preparation and Assessment time.
 Budget which would pay to provide PPA is used to deliver many aspects of the curriculum through yoga (see below.)

 Become a funding partner.
 Let us know about a project you would like to see funded and we will include you in one of our funding bids.

 If you book us for one project, we will automatically give you a free taster session for a group of staff or students that has not so far experience yoga and/or mindfulness.

 ‘The best thing about the yoga was the beautiful way in which it was creatively and calmly delivered.
 All children felt safe having a go and it was well adapted to different ages.’
 SMSC subject leader, Stonesfield School.

 A super introduction with a variety of games, positions, relaxation and laughter… it offered a little bit of everything and kept the mixed age group engaged.
 Excellent communication throughout – responding to our aims.
 We were provided with all the information we needed.